How to Track SERP Features in 2026 (Free + API Methods)

 - PASF: won by being the page that satisfies the refined intent.
 If “X alternatives” appears in PASF for your category, that’s your next page.

-Optimization without measurement is hope.
+Optimization without SERP features tracking is hope.
 Track the surfaces you’re trying to win, weekly at minimum.

 Common mistakes